artturipa/myblog/monthly_tips/blog.md

 ### Build process to ensure CMDB data is up to date

 It might be hard to decide whether a record in CMDB is up to date.
 Even if details of a record have been checked, no value has necessarily changed.
 ServiceNow has **Data Certification** application which creates tasks to validate data, and via these tasks one can ensure that CMDB is up to date.

+### Set calendar's week start on Monday (or any other day)

+Server side:
+    data.userLanguage = gs.getSession().getLanguage();

+Client side
+    moment.updateLocale(scope.data.userLanguage, {
+        week: { dow: 1 } // Set to one, if Monday is desired
+    });

+### Circumvent terrible slowness of Decision Table's

+The API provided by ServiceNow is terrible.
+It takes several seconds to complete with few hunderd rows.
+Forget the API, and build direct gliderecord query to actual table behind decision table (such as sys_decision_question).